 Nin is an SFF author and poet.
 In her day job she is a senior lecturer (permanent) with a focus on the Postcolonial Gothic, Anthropocene Studies, Memory Studies and Geocriticism.
-Niniane writes Gothic fiction, cyberpunk, nerdcore post-apocalyptic fiction, baroque planetary romances and various other forms of hyphenated weird fiction.
+Nin writes Gothic fiction, cyberpunk, nerdcore post-apocalyptic fiction, baroque planetary romances and various other forms of hyphenated weird fiction.
 Nin’s publishing credits include: Beneath Ceaseless Skies, The Dark, Clarkesworld, Strange Horizons, Lightspeed, Uncanny and more.

 In her free time, Nin buries herself in books as though they aren’t a crucial part of her day job, language learning, music theory and practising both the classical guitar and piano.
 A music composer since childhood, she’s finally attaining the theory and structure needed as a music student so she can one day perhaps compose for a full orchestra.

-Nin can play three instruments and hopes to return to the violin at some point, and pick up the cello before she gets too old for it.
+Nin can play four instruments and hopes to return to the violin at some point, and pick up the cello before she gets too old for it.
 Niniane also enjoys playing chess against the computer, cooking and puttering about in her balcony garden, trying not to kill plants while she’s watering and nurturing weeds that are actually mutant ferns 🌿.